Laughter in Surprising Places

 One more thing.
 Later that day I stopped for gas near Key Life when the guy in the car next to mine came over.
 He said, “I’m embarrassed, but could you give me a couple of bucks for gas?
 I’m broke.”
 I gave him some money and he thanked me profusely.
 “I know what you’re thinking,” he said.
 “You’re thinking that I’m going to buy booze or drugs with the money you gave me.
 I’m not, and I want to promise you that before the day is over, I’ll pay forward what you gave me to someone else.
 You will have helped two people rather than just one.”
 I asked him his name and then gave him mine.
 And we both reached out to shake hands, but then remembered that shaking hands just isn’t done these days, so we bumped fists and started laughing.
 As I walked back to my car, he said, “Steve, God bless you.”

 That would be two incidents of laughter and joy in places where we don’t often find them.
-It got me to thinking about the book I’m presently writing.
-(The working title is Laughter and Lament: Touchstones of Christian Power and Freedom.
-For the record, I plan to keep writing books until I get this thing right!)
-I have no idea if the crossing guard or the guy who ran out of gas were believers, but maybe.
+It got me thinking about the book I’m presently writing.
+(The working title is Laughter and Lament: The Touchstones of Radical Freedom.)

 The first one sounds like a Pollyanna to me and the second a con artist!